MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

 GM parameterization
 +++++++++++++++++++

-The GM parameterization aims to represent the “advective” or “transport” effect of geostrophic eddies by means of a “bolus” velocity, :math:`{\bf u}^\star`.
+The GM parameterization aims to represent the advective or “transport” effect of geostrophic eddies by means of a “bolus” velocity, :math:`{\bf u}^\star`.
 The divergence of this advective flux is added to the tracer tendency equation (on the rhs):